-Premenstrual syndrome (PMS) is a collection of symptoms that many women experience during the one to two weeks before a menstrual period.
+Premenstrual syndrome (PMS) is a collection of symptoms that many women experience during the several days and sometimes longer before a menstrual period.
 These symptoms may be physical, psychological and emotional.
 They disappear soon after the start of menstrual bleeding.

 Researchers are not certain what causes PMS.
 The most popular explanation is that PMS symptoms are related to cyclic changes in:

 - pituitary hormones

 Lifestyle may play a significant role in PMS.
 PMS symptoms appear to be most troubling in women who:

 - sleep too little

 - red meat

 - sugary foods.